Spirtix/sodoff/README.md

 - AddBattleItems
 - SetAchievementByEntityIDs
 - RedeemMysteryBoxItems
+- SetDragonXP (used by account import tools)
+- SetPlayerXP (used by account import tools)
+- AuthenticateUser
+- GetMMOServerInfoWithZone (uses resource xml as response)
+- GetDefaultNameSuggestion
+- SetCommonInventory
+- GetCommonInventory (V2)
+- GetUserRoomItemPositions
+- SetUserRoomItemPositions
+- GetUserProfileByUserID
+- GetUserProfile
+- GetDetailedChildList

 #### Implemented enough (probably)
 - GetRules (doesn't return any rules, probably doesn't need to)
 - GetQuestions (doesn't return all questions, probably doesn't need to)
 - GetSubscriptionInfo (always returns member, with end date 10 years from now)
 - SetTaskState (only the TaskCanBeDone status is supported; might contain a serious problem - see the MissionService class)
-- GetCommonInventory
-- GetUserRoomItemPositions
-- SetUserRoomItemPositions
 - SetUserAchievementAndGetReward (works like SetAchievementAndGetReward)
+- ValidateName
+- GetCommonInventory (V1 -  returns the viking's inventory if it is called with a viking; otherwise returns 8 viking slots)
+- SetUserRoom
+- SetNextItemState

 #### Partially implemented
-- GetUserProfileByUserID (a lot is still placeholder)
-- GetUserProfile (a lot is still placeholder)
-- GetDetailedChildList (a lot is still placeholder)
-- ValidateName (needs to do pets, groups, default)
-- GetDefaultNameSuggestion (needs to return unused names)
-- SetCommonInventory (some properties are not retained, doesn't support delete)
-- GetUserRoomList (room categories are not implemented)
+- GetUserRoomList (room categories are not implemented, but it's enough for SoD)
-- SetNextItemState (may require more work, we don't know yet)
-- SetUserRoom
 - SetUserAchievementTask (returns a real reward but still use task placeholder)
-- ProcessRewardedItems (need add cash reward)
-- SellItems (need add cash reward)
+- ProcessRewardedItems (gives gems, but doesn't give gold, gold is not yet implemented)
+- SellItems (gives gems, but doesn't give gold, gold is not yet implemented)
 - ApplyRewards
-- ApplyPayout
+- ApplyPayout (doesn't calculate rewards properly)
+- GetUserAchievements (used by Magic & Mythies)

 #### Currently static or stubbed
 - GetAllRanks (needs to be populated with what ranks the user has)